For Match Officials

 Club Touch Judging

-If you don’t want to operate at the highest level of domestic rugby, and would rather run touch for your club’s 1st XV, you must take the Club Touch Judge Course.
-This course designed to give to the essential skills you require to enjoy the game as a participant and be a valued volunteer within your club.
+If you don’t want to operate at the highest level of community rugby, and would rather run touch for your club’s 1st XV, you must take the Club Touch Judge Course.
+This course is designed to give you the essential skills you require to enjoy the game as a participant and be a valued volunteer within your club.
 The course is theoretical based and takes 2 hours.